loonskai/loonskai.com/_blog/telegram-speech-to-text-bot-with-nodejs.md

 `Telegraf` class implements event emitter API.
 Each event handler has a `ctx` object as an argument that we can use for Telegram API requests.
 For example, to send a message to chat we run `ctx.telegram.sendMessage(chatId, message)`.

-After we defined the listeners we can launch the bot with `bot.launch()`.
+After we define the listeners we can launch the bot with `bot.launch()`.
 Now when you send any message you we'll get a response from the bot:
 ![Get the first response from the bot](/assets/blog/telegram-speech-to-text-bot-with-nodejs/ping-pong.jpg)
 <span class="img-description">Get the first response from the bot</span>

-In our case, we need to handle the **voice** event.
-The context object also encapsulates **update** events data such as client details, chat information, message data, etc. We can retrieve the voice message as well.
+In our particular case, we need to handle the **voice** event.
+The context object also encapsulates [update events](https://core.telegram.org/bots/api#getting-updates) data such as client details, chat information, message data, etc. We can retrieve the voice message as well.
 Telegram returns a link to the audio file so to get actual bytes of data we need to make a separate request.
 For that, we can use `axios`.

 ```
 npm i axios